Origin and History

 In 1759, the regiment was stationed at Évreux in Normandy.

-By May 23 1760, the regiment was part of the Reserve of the second line of Broglie's Army, placed under the command of M. d'Auvet.
+For the campaign of 1760, the regiment returned to Germany.
+By May 23, it was part of the Reserve of the second line of Broglie's Army, placed under the command of M. d'Auvet.
 On July 10, the regiment might have been attached to Prince Camille's Cavalry Corps who arrived too late to take part in the Combat of Corbach.
+On July 31, the regiment fought in the Battle of Warburg, where it was one of the few cavalry regiments who opposed the British cavalry.
 On October 3, Ségur's Corps (including this regiment) was dispatched towards Hachenburg and Cologne.
 On October 13, the unit arrived at Neuss with Castries.
 On October 16, it fought in the Battle of Clostercamp where it was deployed in the second line of the left wing.
 At the end of the battle, the regiment along with 1 squadron of Balincourt Cavalerie, led by the Comte de Thiard de Bissy, came forward and handled very roughly the British squadrons who had come forward to cover the retreat of the Allies.
 However, the fight with the British cavalry gave the infantry time to rally, and to make their retreat in good order.

 |Headgear||black tricorne (reinforced with an iron skullcap for combat) laced silver, with a black cockade on the left side fastened with a black silk strap and a small pewter button|